jmgandarias/advanced_robotics/docs/lab4/README.md

     - Can you explain why applying forces in one axis generate motions in the other axis?
     - How do you think this phenomena can be reduced/mitigated?

+!!! question
+    - What are the effects of changing the impedance parameters (`M`, `B`, `K`) in the `impedance_params.yaml` file?
+    - What are the effects of having a "high impedance" in axis X and "low impedance" in axis Y?

 ## 4.4.
 Experiment 2:

 ![results_EE_pose](images/results_EE_pose.png)